Last updated: May 3, 2026

 Where to start locally

 Start with the aging network: The federal Eldercare Locator connects older adults and caregivers to local AAAs and ADRCs.
-The Administration for Community Living says these agencies help people understand what services are available and how to get them.
+These agencies help people understand what services are available and how to get them.
 If you only make one call, make this one.

 Use 211 for broad local searching: 211 can point you to county programs, senior centers, church closets, and other small nonprofits that do not always show up in a web search.

 Use state and disability networks next: Every state and territory has an AT program, and many list device loan and reuse.
-For disability-specific community supports, the ACL recommends Centers for Independent Living, and it also offers the Disability Information and Access Locator.
+For disability-specific community supports, check Centers for Independent Living and the federal Disability Information and Access Locator.

 Also check these likely local leads: county aging offices, senior centers, hospital or rehab social workers, home health agencies, disease-specific nonprofits, faith communities, and service clubs.
 Many of the best local closets are small, appointment-based, and not well indexed online.